 Everything in this package is geared for the beginning player.

 The Crescent MG38-CF 38″ Acoustic Guitar Starter Package has everything that a beginning guitar player could want.
-I highly recommend it as a package.
-Not only for the incredible price, also the wood framing and backing make it a durable quality guitar.
+I highly recommend it as a package, not only for the incredible price, but because the wood framing and backing make it a durable quality guitar.

 A barn find.